 Helmets meeting the following standards must be worn while on course: All helmets meeting the current or two immediately preceding Snell Foundation standards (SA, K, or M), or SFI standards 31.1A, 31.2A, 41.1A, or 41.2A are acceptable.
-Helmets meeting British spec BS6658-85 type A/FR are also acceptable.
+Snell 2000 helmets are no longer eligible Helmets meeting British spec BS6658-85 type A/FR are also acceptable.
 For maximum protection, helmets must fit securely and should provide adequate peripheral vision.
 The chin strap must be securely fastened.
 Loaner helmets should be available to vehicle occupants not having their own.